 Maria wakes her up.
 Aleks is holding her cross pendant and it cut into her hand.

-The harem treasurer announces that lessons begin today.
+Daye announces that lessons begin today.
 They’ll learn to be good concubines.
 Sumbul Ağa says if they learn everything, this palace can be a paradise for them.
 If not it’ll be hell.
 Just saying.

 Suleyman stops by for his mom’s blessing before starting his first day as Sultan.
 She says she’ll be praying for him and asks when Mahidevran and her grand-wolf-cub are arriving.